pseudocc/onessh/README.md

 sudo ONESSH_ALLOWED_USERS="lpuser1 lpuser2" dpkg -i onessh_amd64.deb
 ```

+if `ONESSH_SHARED_USERS` is not defined, then the current user will be
+considered to be the "shared user".

 ## Usage

 Users in `ONESSH_ALLOWED_USERS` are able to run the following command to